×

 When we asked expats what advice they would give a foreigner before buying a property in Ecuador, they said...

 "Yes, foreigners are allowed to own property in Ecuador.
 The Ecuadorian Constitution guarantees the right of foreigners to own real estate in the country, as long as they are legally registered with the Ecuadorian government.
 Foreigners must obtain a cedula, or national identification card, in order to purchase property in Ecuador.
 This process is relatively straightforward and can be completed with the help of a lawyer or real estate agent.
-Additionally, foreigners are subject to the same taxes and regulations as Ecuadorian citizens when it comes to owning property," explained one expat in Ecuador.
+Additionally, foreigners are subject to the same taxes and regulations as Ecuadorian citizens when it comes to owning property," said one person in Ecuador.

 What appliances are typically included in a rental?